 This is what my end product looks like.

+I used this group of trees as a background for Tilda in this card.
+If you want to see the posting for this card you can click here.
+I hope you've found this tutorial informative.
+Have fun with it.
 PS.
 Make sure you clean your glue bottle tip as soon as you're not using it.
 The glue dries fast, but its water soluble.
 Unscrew the tip from your bottle and put it under running water until all the glue is gone.

 PPS.
 If you decide to give it a try and make a card or cards with your trees, I would love to see it/them.
 (Send me a link.)

 fabulous.. norma that was totally helpful for me. thanks for the time to put that up